ParthivVarati/Nimoy.AI_Freshers/README.md

 # Titanic Data Analysis

-This project analyzes the Titanic dataset (titanic.csv) using Python, Pandas, and Matplotlib.
+This project analyzes the Titanic dataset (train.csv) using Python, Pandas, and Matplotlib.
 It performs data cleaning, statistical analysis, and visualization of passenger survival, demographics, and fares.
 Error handling is included to make the script more robust.